DDMAL/e2e-omr-documentation/tutorial/classification.md

 through an optional output port.

 After Biollante is run (for details see [the overview page on it and links there]({{site.baseurl}}/overview/classification#biollante)), feature weights or selections are generated.
-These can be used as inputs to the non-interactive Classifier job along with training data and unclassified connected components.
+These can be used as inputs to the Non-Interactive Classifier job along with training data and unclassified connected components.